 There is a big difference between eating low-carb and eating strict ketogenic.
 Unfortunately, eating at Little Caesars won’t cut it if you need to maintain a strict keto diet.
 This is because the ingredients are subpar and contain lots of hidden sugars and harmful ingredients.

 We noticed that while Little Caesars provides nutritional information for their dishes, they don’t mention ingredients.
-For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in cheap vegetable oil and contain antibiotics, hormones, and nitrates.
+For this reason, you might be able to find something that meets your macronutrient requirements but the food will probably be cooked in cheap vegetable oil.

 #1.
 Try the oven-roasted traditional wings